 - Fill out the OBA Assumption of Risk Waiver form with a parent or guardian if you have not yet done so.
 This will ensure you have insurance for associated risks of basketball activities, not for COVID-19 as contagion insurance is not being offered at this time.

 - Arrange in advance with an open facility to train and ask what to expect when you arrive.
 Indoor basketball gyms are subject to the Ontario Government’s Essential Business guidelines and must follow those regulations at all times.

 - When you arrive at the gym a staff member will ask you to give a Daily Attestation of Health where you declare that you have no symptoms.
 The facility records that information and keeps it on file in case of suspected outbreaks.

 - Training can take place with a maximum of 50 persons inside of an indoor facility subject to local gathering guidelines.
+If gyms are separated by doors/ permanent walls training can occur in each space but not if multi-court facility is one open space.
 Phase 3 allows for passing of the ball between teammates for drills, but activities that may result in physical contact (including defence) are not permitted at this time.

 Poster of Risks for Facilities

 Ontario.ca Framework for Reopening our Province: Stage 3

 Ontario Government Emergency Management and Civil Protection Act